matisojka/lorem_ipsum_amet/README.md

 ### Rails integration

-If you are using this gem in a Rails project, you can access the helper method lorem_ipsum to get exactly the same functionality as described in the examples before.
+If you are using this gem in a Rails project, you can access the following helper methods to get exactly the same functionality as described in the examples before.

-The html option is activated by default.
+The html option for the text helper is activated by default.

 ERB:

     <%= text_area_tag 'placeholder', lorem_ipsum %>
+    <%= image_tag placeholder_image(300) %>

 HAML:

     %p= lorem_ipsum(paragraphs: 5)
+    %p= image_tag placeholder_image(200, 100)

 ## Bug reports and contributions